 The Killing House is the two-storey, eight room building where the UKSF hone their snatch operation skills.
-They dispatch of enemy with ease but I was thinking with the amount of time they spend their has anyone ever died during training in the Killing House?
+They dispatch of the enemy with ease but I was thinking about the amount of time they spend there has anyone ever died during training in the Killing House?

-The SAS are the world’s best when it comes to hostage rescue missions, or a snatch operation as they’re also known.
+The SAS is the world’s best when it comes to hostage rescue missions or a snatch operation as they’re also known.
 They’ll enter the room, destroy any terrorists and rescue the hostages before anybody even knows what’s going on.

 How Are They So Good?

 In a word, practice.
 Like anything, if you continually engage in the focused repetition of a skill then you’ll get better, and rescuing hostages isn’t any different.

 The SAS are highly skilled soldiers before they even start their training.
 With years of military experience behind them (unless you’re joining the reserves), they have had the time and training to hone their skills from accuracy and reactions to speed and discipline.

 It’s in their camp at Stirling Lines, Hereford that the main hostage rescue training facility is located that helps them level up.
 It’s called the Killing House and it’s where the UKSF conduct their Close Quarter Battle (CQB) training.
 Members of the Royal Family have gone through the scenario of being rescued so that they have some idea of what would happen should they find themselves in a real situation of similar danger.
 Princess Diana even had her hair catch fire when she was there.

 The Killing House is a two-storey building and it’s kept as regular as possible to everyday buildings we use.
 There are four rooms on each floor and in each room there are pictures on the walls, furniture and the house even has toilets should any ‘hostage’ during a training day need to change their pants (which I’m sure they do).